Florence Cathedral - Hike Up the Duomo and Bell Tower

 Looking down at Giotto’s Bell Tower to the left of the long Nave of the cathedral.
 At one time this was the largest cathedral in Europe.
 It is still the 3rd largest cathedral in the world.
 It was a beautifully clear day to take in all the sites.

-Too soon, the guards told us our time was up and we hiked 400+ stairs back down the duomo.
+Too soon, the guards will tell you time is up and it’s time to hike 400+ stairs back down the duomo.

 After hiking Brunelleschi’s Dome it was now time to take on the Bell Tower.
 The tower is named Giotto’s Tower for Giotto de Bondone, a painter turned architect, who started the project in 1334.
 Giotto was 67 years old at the time.
 Sadly he died in 1337 when only the lower floor was complete.
 It took over two more decades, that included 1348 when construction stopped due a pandemic (Black death), to complete.